binli2020/aws-bootcamp-cruddur-2023/journal/w3/verify_jwt_server_side.md

 ```

-# Get the JWT from API request in server side
+# Get the JWT from the API request in the server side

 ```py
 from flask import request